 What programs do I need for the workshop?
 Use this as your check list!

 We have put this all on a separate page called Workshop Preparation that

 What Level of Photographer Do You Accept into Your Workshops?

-Because there is a maximum 6:1 ratio of students to instructors, Arnie and Margo can and do work with each person individually, whether a relative beginner eager to get started in the right direction to a seasoned pro who comes for a creative "fix" and challenge and guidance to do even better;
+Because there is a maximum 6:1 ratio of students to instructors, Margo and Arnie can and do work with each person individually, whether a relative beginner eager to get started in the right direction or a seasoned pro who comes for a creative fix, challenge, and guidance to head to the next level;

 We have a high percentage of returning alumni from both categories, and everything else in between;

 It gives us great satisfaction when a seasoned pro admires the work of a relative beginner; the latter may not have goten stuck in a rut and may think outside of the box, something that may provide inspiration to the seasoned pro.

 In addition to all you have learned ...